hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ## Next up

-In our next blog, we will continue our discussion on deploying applications on a pre-created Kubernetes cluster.
+In [my next blog post](https://developer.hpe.com/blog/kubernetes-cluster-as-code-part-2/), we will continue our discussion on deploying applications on a pre-created Kubernetes cluster.